ahadjixenofontos/pres-data-intersections/PITCHME.md

 @title[Abstract to concrete]

-Translating the abstract to concrete involves a series of decisions.
+Translating the abstract to concrete involves <br> a series of decisions.
-<br>Those decisions are, to a certain extent, arbitrary.
+<br><br>Those decisions are, to a certain extent, arbitrary.

 Note:
 DO NOT USE, move to next slide